DhananjayGoyalGL/React_Portfolio/README.md

 ✔️ Custom 3D CSS animations.

-✔️ Font icons in React.
+✔️ Font icons in React.js.

 ✔️ Create and implement contact form in React using EmailJS.